Michael-Mattsson/Python-Tableau---Stock_Market_Dashboard/README.md

 While industry grouping could also be done in Tableau, it was decided to implement it within the Python code for ease of use and to leverage a larger dataset.

 Dataset Used:
-The project utilizes the Stock Market Dataset available on Kaggle.
+The project utilizes the Stock Market Dataset available on Kaggle - https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset.
 This dataset provides historical stock market data for analysis and visualization.

 Feel free to use and modify this extended description as needed for your repository.